Manjeet Chhillar

-Manjeet Chhillar (born 18 August 1986) is an Indian former professional kabaddi player who currently serves as the assistant coach of Telugu Titans.
+Manjeet Chhillar (born 18 August 1986) is an Indian former professional kabaddi player who currently serves as the assistant coach of the Telugu Titans.
+He is widely regarded as one of the greatest kabaddi players of all time.
 During his professional career, he played for the Indian national team and won a gold medal at the 2014 Asian Games and 2014 Asian Indoor Games in Incheon.
-He also played for teams in the Pro Kabaddi League including Bengaluru Bulls, Puneri Paltan, Jaipur Pink Panthers, Tamil Thalaivas, and Dabang Delhi.
+He also played for teams in the Pro Kabaddi League including the Bengaluru Bulls, Puneri Paltan, Jaipur Pink Panthers, Tamil Thalaivas, and Dabang Delhi.
 The Government of India conferred the Arjuna Award on him for his achievements in sports.
-In an exclusive chat with NNIS Sports, Chhillar termed it as a 'dream' to receive the prestigious award.
-He was also the member of state team of Haryana and is on top of Pro Kabaddi’s all-time leaderboards for tackle points (391), successful tackles (374) and High 5s (25).
+In an exclusive chat with NNIS Sports, Chhillar termed it a 'dream' to receive the prestigious award.
+He was also a member of the state team of Haryana and is on top of Pro Kabaddi’s all-time leaderboards for tackle points (391), successful tackles (374) and High 5s (25).

 Early life

 He was born in Nizampur village in West Delhi near Ghevra metro station.
 Manjeet Chhillar was initially a wrestler, but an injury to his nose saw him return to his village where he started playing Kabaddi.
 Manjeet was first seen in professional Kabaddi in the 2010 Asian Games in China.